Jane Fonda Fast Facts

 1995 - Establishes the Georgia Campaign for Adolescent Pregnancy Prevention.

-December 2000 - Emory University in Atlanta, Georgia establishes the "Jane Fonda Center" with an initial gift from Fonda herself.
+December 2000 - Emory University in Atlanta establishes the "Jane Fonda Center" with an initial gift from Fonda herself.
 The Center's mission is to disseminate information that may help reduce risks associated with adolescent reproduction, body image and burgeoning sexuality.

-2001 - Establishes the Jane Fonda Center for Adolescent Reproductive Health at Emory University in Atlanta, Georgia.
+2001 - Establishes the Jane Fonda Center for Adolescent Reproductive Health at Emory University in Atlanta.

 2001 - Publicly reveals she has become a Christian.